tennet0505/babyMed/Pods/SDWebImageSwiftUI/README.md

 var body: some View {
     WebImage(url: URL(string: "https://nokiatech.github.io/heif/content/images/ski_jump_1440x960.heic"))
-    // Supports options and context, like `.delayPlaceholder` to show placeholder only when error .onSuccess { image, cacheType in
+    // Supports options and context, like `.delayPlaceholder` to show placeholder only when error .onSuccess { image, data, cacheType in
         // Success
-    }
+        // Note: Data exist only when queried from disk cache or network.
+Use `.queryMemoryData` if you really need data }
     .resizable() // Resizable like SwiftUI.Image, you must use this modifier or the view will use the image bitmap size .placeholder(Image(systemName: "photo")) // Placeholder Image